Deploying the ForgeRock Identity Platform™ Using DevOps Techniques

 Lesson 1: Migrating an Existing DS and AM Configuration to Kubernetes

 - Discuss how you can migrate an existing DS and AM configuration to Kubernetes

 - Migrate the DS configuration and sample user data

 - Update your Amster pod configuration for an existing AM deployment

 - Migrate an existing AM configuration to Kubernetes

-- List the challenges of migrating IDM to Kubernetes and describe a method or plan for that migration
+- List the challenges of migrating IDM to Kubernetes

 - Implement the required changes to IDM to update IDM from a previous release